 Making sure to take a proper shower and applying lotion after swimming will prevent dry skin while using good swimming goggles and a proper cap will for the most part prevent red eyes and damaged hair.

-You can also opt to use a dechlorinating swimmer’s shampoo for your hair for extra protection and hair health if you’d like.
+You can also opt to use a dechlorinating swimmer’s shampoo and conditioner for your hair for extra protection and hair health if you’d like.

 If you experience other more serious symptoms after swimming such as red skin or allergic reactions it may be recommended that you should see a doctor or allergist to help you determine what is causing the issues and how it can be treated and prevented in the future.